 Because fires are not as common as other types of incidents, like trips and falls, it’s easy to forget the risk they pose.
 Recognizing fire hazards and taking steps to remove them is the best way to lower your risk and keep everyone safe.

-The top fire safety hazards to look out for are:
+The top fire safety hazards to look out for are often discussed in a detailed fire prevention toolbox talk:

 - Hot work activities (soldering, welding, anything involving a spark)